 Since the Battle of Resaca reenactment's inception in 1983, the GDRA has organized and hosted this event on the third weekend of May.
 We regularly attend other events in Georgia and around the nation.
 Each of the GDRA branches reflects the highest standards of historical authenticity in dress, conduct, equipment, weapons, grooming and safety for its members.
 Based on these standards, our Division has earned the respect of various National and State parks and historic sites.

-We organize and conduct living history demonstrations at locations such as:
+We organize and conduct living history demonstrations at many locations throughout Georgia and Tennessee, such as:

 The GDRA is under the command of the Commanding General.
 Other staff members include a Chief of Staff, Secretary and Treasurer.
 The Division is governed by a Board of Directors comprised of the Ordnance/Safety Officer, AIG, Judge Advocate, Immediate Past Commanding General, and two representatives from each branch.